MaSe69/mase/index.md

 In addition, you get here
 - Analysis by a data scientist on how the others voted on the HEXACO facets.
-- Thoughs on the results of the 'HEXACO 22.000+ answers sample'.
+- Thoughts on the results of the 'HEXACO 22.000+ answers sample'.
 - Ideas on how to continue from such a description of personality.

 Please continue reading here: